 For what reasons do SME and mid-market tech companies repurchase shares?

-It could be you have a co-founder departing due to retirement, moving on to another venture or even in the event of a disagreement; buying out a co-founder allows that share-holder to cash out and exit the business
+It could be that you have a co-founder retiring, moving on to another venture, or even in the event of a disagreement.
+Buying out a co-founder allows that shareholder to cash out and exit the business.

 What do I need to think about when planning a share buyback?